Matthew Tommasini (b. 1978) is a composer whose work focuses on memory and is marked by an emotional clarity.

 Recording Remembering Leonard Bernstein, a 4-part radio program produced for RTHK Radio 4

-He also previously served as English Presenter for Radio Television Hong Kong Radio 4 as for live concerts presented by Hong Kong Philharmonic Orchestra, Hong Kong Chinese Orchestra, and Hong Kong Sinfonietta.
-In 2018, he presented and produced a 4-part series celebrating the Bernstein centennial.
-Remembering Leonard Bernstein featured guests Nina Bernstein, Jaap van Zweden, Bright Sheng, Michael Barrett, and David Gockley.
+His work in media has amplified this impact.
+As English Presenter for Radio Television Hong Kong Radio 4, he brought live performances by the Hong Kong Philharmonic Orchestra, Hong Kong Chinese Orchestra, and Hong Kong Sinfonietta to broad audiences, deepening public engagement with orchestral music.
+In 2018, he conceived and produced Remembering Leonard Bernstein, a four-part series marking the Bernstein centennial, featuring major figures including Nina Bernstein, Jaap van Zweden, Bright Sheng, Michael Barrett, and David Gockley—further cementing his role as a thoughtful curator and communicator within the field.

 He is a member of ASCAP.